ThomasByr/galapsbs/README.md

 - `master` which holds the said source code
 - `gh-pages` which is an _up-to-date_ clone of the [`./build/web`](build/web/) folder

-Normally, you would find a release version of the web app running by [galapsbs.fr](http://galapsbs.fr) hosted by [ionos](https://www.ionos.com/).
-Alternatively, find a local version running by [Github Pages](https://thomasbyr.github.io/galapsbs/).
+Normally, you would find a release version of the web app running by [galapsbs.fr](https://galapsbs.fr) hosted by [ionos](https://www.ionos.com/).
+Alternatively, find a local version running by [Github Pages](https://thomasbyr.github.io/galapsbs/) (removed for now, waiting for Flutter GitHub actions).

 ## 👩‍🏫 Usage